Antelope Canyon & Horseshoe Bend, Page, Arizona, USA travel guide

 Best Time to Visit Antelope Canyon & Horseshoe Bend, Page, Arizona, USA

-For the iconic light beams in Upper Antelope Canyon, plan your visit between 10 AM and 1 PM, particularly from March to October.
-This is when the sun is highest and penetrates the canyon.
+For the iconic light beams in Upper Antelope Canyon, plan your visit between 10 AM and 1 PM, from March to October.
+This is when the sun is high enough to penetrate the canyon.

-Sunrise at Horseshoe Bend offers stunning golden hour light on the canyon walls and fewer crowds, perfect for photographers.
+Sunrise at Horseshoe Bend offers the most dramatic golden hour light on the canyon walls, making for stunning photographs.

-Book your Antelope Canyon tours months in advance, especially if you're aiming for the prime light beam slots during peak season.
+Book Antelope Canyon tours weeks, or even months, in advance, especially if you're aiming for those prime light beam slots.
+They sell out fast!

 Getting Around Antelope Canyon & Horseshoe Bend, Page, Arizona, USA